Smolations/lightrider-app/README.md

 ```

 This will start the download of the project from github onto your machine.
 A new
-folder is created in the `projects` folder you created earlier containing the app.
+folder containing the app is created in the `projects` folder, the same one you
+created earlier.

 ## Managing the project